-Recent years have shown how financial and macroeconomic conditions can be significantly affected by different politically driven scenarios (e.g. Russian invasion of Ukraine or USA-China trade war).
+The global geopolitical tensions - including the Russian invasion of Ukraine and the Israel-Palestine conflict - have led to CBN's decision to keep geopolitical risk as a key Strategic Risk.
+Recent years have shown how financial and macroeconomic conditions can be significantly affected by different politically driven scenarios (e.g. Brexit or USA-China trade war).
 In addition, the tax landscape in the Netherlands continues to evolve, which brings additional challenges to banks.
-As such, the CBN Group continues to treat Geopolitical Risk as a key Strategic Risk in 2022.